As the state’s land-loss crisis threatens fish and fishermen, chefs are looking for what comes next for Louisiana’s bayou

 I moved to New Orleans because of its culture—its food especially.
-But it occurs to me that the city’s long tradition of culinary excellence has always depended on a landscape that’s disappearing.
-As I ate out, the chefs I met seemed worried.
+But it occurs to me that the city’s long tradition of culinary excellence has always depended on the disappearance of Louisiana’s bayou.
+As I ate out, I met worried chefs.
 “You like eating shrimp?”
 Isaac Toups asked me when I visited one of his restaurants.
 “You like eating oysters?
 Better pay attention.”

 The rich abundance of the Gulf of Mexico depends on a gradient of variously salty waters.
 The coastal wetlands shift from freshwater swamps to brackish estuaries to salty open sea.
 Many species we eat—brown shrimp, redfish, oysters—depend on this gradient for survival.
 So as the wetlands disappear, so too does essential habitat.

-Toups, like almost all of the other chefs I spoke with for this story, has been prodded and educated by Restore the Mississippi River Delta, a coalition of environmental and conservation groups working to rebuild the coast.
+Toups, like almost all of the other chefs I spoke with for this story, has been prodded and educated by Restore the Mississippi River Delta, a coalition of environmental and conservation groups working to rebuild the coast around Louisiana’s bayou.
 They see chefs as potential allies and cheerleaders.
 As Toups says, “We’re considered rock stars, for some reason.
 I can’t imagine why.
 But I do have a voice.”

 The chefs often serve as figureheads at fundraising dinners.
-This spring, for example, I sampled a selection of wild-caught wetland game—mostly duck and boar—served pulled or smoked or stuffed in eggrolls.
-The “Cook- Off for the Coast,” as the event was called, made for a fine Saturday afternoon.
+In the spring, for example, I sampled a selection of wild-caught wetland game—mostly duck and boar—served pulled or smoked or stuffed in egg rolls.
+The “Cook-Off for the Coast,” as the event was called, made for a fine Saturday afternoon.
 On an old farm at the edge of the Mississippi, just downstream of the city, a band stomped through electrified Cajun tunes while sunshine trickled through a light layer of clouds.
 At one point, though, I glanced up to see an international tanker drift down the industrialized river.
 Partying in the face of apocalypse, I thought: a particular New Orleans specialty.

 Even more than the fish, it’s the fishermen she worries about.
 For decades, they’ve been struggling against foreign competition; land loss only adds to their economic woes.
 Martin grew up in Terrebonne Parish, which is losing land faster than anywhere else in the state.
 Her family still lives there; she buys her shrimp from her cousin.
 But she noted that when hurricane season revs up again late this summer, her hometown could be wiped from the map.
 Where would she source from then?
 “Everything I love could be gone,” she says.